Benutzer-Werkzeuge

 Quick catch-up option: Focus first on the pilot (S1E1), a midseason turning point (around S1E5), and the season finale (S1E10).
 Combined runtime for those three entries ≈135 minutes; add one supporting entry (S1E3 or S1E7) if you can spare another 45 minutes.

-Tracking characters: Use an origin installment, a confrontation chapter, and a resolution chapter to map the core character arcs.
-Make quick timestamp notes for key beats such as introductions, reveals, turning points, and payoffs, then check concise scene summaries before skipping middle material.
+Character tracking: Use an origin installment, a confrontation chapter, and a resolution chapter to map the core character arcs.
+Log fast timestamps for major beats — introductions, reveals, turning points, and payoffs — and review short scene notes before skipping in-between content.

-Practical watch tips: Watch with original-language audio and subtitles for nuance; keep playback at 1× or 0.95× during dense scenes; cap sessions at 90–120 minutes to stay focused.
+Practical watch tips: Use original-language audio with subtitles to catch nuance; keep playback at 1× or 0.95× for complex scenes; limit sessions to 90–120 minutes to maintain attention.
 When using written recaps, favor timestamped bullet notes over long prose to remain efficient and avoid unnecessary spoilers.

 Episode Summaries